About MultiLink

 Committee Member – Kristy Lee (Kristy) Hammond

-Kristy has over 20 years’ commercial experience across the education, media and Not For Profit sectors.
-She has run a registered training organisation and apprenticeship centre, led large scale learning projects across Australia and the Tasman, and most recently she leads professional and executive education at QUT.
+Kristy has over 20 years’ commercial experience across the consulting, education, media and Not For Profit sectors.
+She has run a registered training organisation and apprenticeship centre, led large scale learning projects across Australia and the Tasman and professional and executive education at QUT and most recently, Kristy is a Partner in Davidson’s Advisory practice.
 Kristy is a Graduate of the Australian Institute of Company Directors, has an Executive MBA and an Honours Degree in Marketing.
-She also serves on two school Boards and believes that education gives each of us a competitive advantage – something we all deserve.
+She also serves on one education board and believes that education gives each of us a competitive advantage and opportunity in life – something we all deserve.

 Committee Member – Dr. Swarada Kotkar